elsampsa/valkka-core/README.md

 We're currently at alpha

-### Latest version is 0.17.4
+### Latest version is 0.17.5

+- Discovery now with both WSDiscovery & arp-scan

+### Older versions

+0.17.4

 - WSDiscovery now included into libValkka

-### Older versions

 0.17.0
 - Timestamps now taken from decoder!
 This means that "main" and "high" H264 profiles with B-frames work.
 This should also eliminate some "stuttering" effects seen sometimes in live video.